Board of Directors

 Kevin Bryce is a documentary filmmaker and video producer.
 He moved to Kansas City from Prince Edward Island, Canada in 2008 and in 2011 he discovered the Orthodox faith at the Reconciliation Services weekly Friday night meal for the neighborhood.
 It was there that he met Mother Johanna Oakes along with Fr.
 Alexii Altschul who were both fundamental in his journey to Orthodoxy.
 After attending an introduction to Orthodoxy class from Fr.
 Alexii for nearly nine months Kevin decided to take the plunge into the Faith on Lazarus Saturday of 2012.
 Additionally, he was inspired to produce his first feature-length documentary, We Are Superman, documenting the work of Fr.
 Alexii and others on the corner of 31st and Troost Avenue in Kansas City.

 Kevin was wrangled into attending his first Fellowship of St. Moses Conference in 2012 by his Godfather, Robert Garrett.
 He had little to no idea of what he was about to attend, but the experience was deeply inspiring– he was hooked.
 In 2018, Kevin was welcomed onto the FSMB board to support the communications and outreach of the ministry.
 Since his baptism in 2012, Kevin has produced three feature length documentaries surrounding issues of race, mental health, and the struggles of the most marginalized.
-He works in video production with FOCUS North America, Reconciliation Services, Zoe For Life!, Orthodox Christian Prison Ministry, and the FSMB.
-He is married with a two year old son, Silouan, and a 12 year old step-daughter, Sofia.
+He works in video production with FOCUS North America, Reconciliation Services, Zoe For Life!, the Neighborhood Resilience Project, and the FSMB.
+He is married with a three year old son, Silouan, and a 12 year old step-daughter, Sofia.
 In early 2020 Kevin, along with his wife Stacey embarked on the wild journey of foster care — opening up their home to 6 wonderful children as of Nativity 2020.

 Ms. Arita Damroze, Secretary